laurent22/joplin/README.md

 ## Downloading attachments

-The way the attachments are downloaded during synchronisation can be customised in the Configuration screen, under "Attachment download behaviour".
+The way the attachments are downloaded during synchronisation can be customised in the Settings screen, under "Attachment download behaviour".
 The default option ("Always") is to download all the attachments, all the time, so that the data is available even when the device is offline.
 There is also the option to download the attachments manually (option "Manual"), by clicking on it, or automatically (Option "Auto"), in which case the attachments are downloaded only when a note is opened.
 These options should help saving disk space and network bandwidth, especially on mobile.

 # Notifications